pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 ## Euphonic Data Objects

-### Structure
+### Crystal
-The cell structure is an important piece of data describing the material, and is required for many of the objects to do further calculations.
-It was not explicitly included in the above diagrams for simplicity, but `Structure` will be used in further object descriptions and has the following attributes:
+The crystal structure is an important piece of data describing the material, and is required for many of the objects to do further calculations.
+It was not explicitly included in the above diagrams for simplicity, but `Crystal` will be used in further object descriptions and has the following attributes:
 |Attribute|Type|
 |---------|----|